 Minecraft is attractive among gamers since games were made in Pixel arts.
 It’s like digital lego, where you have an unlimited amount of different blocks types.
 Minecraft is not just a game.
 It’s beyond that, an experience that we have to get.
 There is no guidance or story, so all your imagination as to what happens and why.
 You can create your structures by breakdown resources and weapons, etc. However, some resources are challenging to find, so exploration is also a key.

-In Minecraft, there are three modes, such as survival, creative, adventure, and spectator mode, to learn something new.
+In Minecraft, there are four modes, such as survival, creative, adventure, and spectator modes, to learn something new.
 You have to face enemies such as Zombies and Creeper (unique to this game).
 It is a short review to get an idea about Minecraft, so a lot of things will be miss, such as rabbits, bats, rats, torches, fire, all sorts of things because this is a vast game with potential.

 - No ads in free trials.

 - The game is cheap, but the quality is at another level.

 - Technical difficulties. (common)